 - Water thoroughly.

-Fall planting: Potted trees and shrubs are available in the fall, and that’s the time you should be planting them.
-Follow the same steps as the bare roots except for step 2.
+Potted trees and shrubs are available in the fall, and that’s when you should plant them.
+Again, follow the same steps as the bare roots except for step 2.

 Raspberries need good quality, healthy, and well-draining soil.
-Avoid planting them in heavy clay soil as it affects their growth and production.
-Amend the planting site with a lot of organic compost to improve its texture and balance its drainage.
+Avoid planting them in heavy clay as it affects their growth and thus production.
+To improve poor soil, amend it with a lot of organic compost.

-Dorman Red is the variety that is adapted to the central Texas climate.
+Dorman Red is the adapted variety for the central Texas climate.
 It is considered drought and heat tolerant once established.
 Water your newly planted canes once a week or so for the first year.
-After that, your plant will take care of itself unless the area is going through a severe drought.
+After that, your plant will take care of itself unless the area is under a severe drought.

-Raspberries have a wild growth pattern and their stems are not as sturdy.
-Support is necessary to keep the canes upright and tidy.
+Raspberries have a wild growth pattern, and their stems are not as sturdy.
+Therefore, support is necessary to keep the canes upright and tidy.
 Today there are many ready-to-assemble raspberry trellis kits, but you can also make one yourself.
 The picture below shows the one I made for my garden.

 The self-pollinating blooms start showing up in early spring, and it takes two to three weeks for the fruit to ripen.
 The berry is ready to be picked when it releases easily from the stem.
 If you feel any resistance, you should wait a bit longer.

-At the end of the season, and once production comes to an end, it is important to prune your raspberry patch.
-This usually takes place in the fall.
-However, you need to know that you should only cut back old canes that have already fruited for the year.
-If you cannot recall which canes are old, you can identify them by their darker color compared to the new canes.
+At the end of the season, and once production ends, it is essential to prune your raspberry patch.
+It usually takes place in the fall.
+First, however, you need to know that you should only cut old canes that have already produced fruits.
+If you cannot recall which ones are old, you can identify them by their woody and dark-colored stems compared to the new canes.

 Propagation of raspberry plants

-Raspberries are low in calories but high in fiber and Vitamin C. They make a great treat for dieters.
-According to healthine.com, they may also contain anti-aging, anti-cancer properties.
+Raspberries are low in calories but high in fiber and Vitamin C, making them an excellent treat for dieters.
+According to healthine.com, they may also contain anti-aging and anti-cancer properties.

 How to make raspberry leaf tea?

 Harvest new leaves early in the season before the fruits appear.
-New leaves are tastier than old ones.
+Young leaves are tastier than old ones.
 Wash them well, and air dry them on a rack or using a dehydrator.
 Store the dried leaves in a glass jar away from sunlight and humidity.